GUIDE 2025

 Another important prerequisite is technical knowledge.
 Knowledge of a specific technical subject will come in handy when becoming a technical writer.
 The field of technical writing is very varied, and there are many different areas that you could focus on, depending on your interests.

-For example, maybe you are interested in coding and want to become an API technical writer.
-Or, you have a background in finance, and you want to work for a financial SaaS software company.
-Some of the most sought technical knowledge are product development, marketing, project management, programming languages, online technical documentation, and UX design.
+For instance, you may be interested in coding and decide to become an API technical writer.
+Alternatively, if you have a background in finance, you might pursue a role with a financial SaaS software company.
+Common areas of technical knowledge include product development, marketing, project management, programming languages, online technical documentation, and UX design.

 Research Ability